C3-PRO/c3-pro-android-framework/README.md

 ```
 ### Versions

-The library uses HAPI FHIR 1.5 for dstu3.
+The library uses HAPI FHIR 1.6 for dstu3.
 Questionnaires in dstu2 (with group and question elements) will not work with this demo setup.
 Target Android sdk is 23, minimum sdk 16 due to ResearchStack.

 ### Issues

 Implementation is ongoing, not everything is complete and nothing has been systematically tested.
 - EnableWhen conditions have only been tested with boolean and singlechoice answertypes
+- The encrypted DataQueue is not tested yet and still has some testing artefacts in the framework code
-- No proper error handling implemented as of yet.
+- Proper error handling not thoroughly implemented as of yet.

 Modules
 -------